Lai Xiaomin: Investigation

 On 17 April 2018, Lai was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
-He was expelled from the Communist Party and removed from office on 15 October 2018.
+He was expelled from the CCP and removed from office on 15 October 2018.

 In January 2020, Lai confessed in a state TV documentary broadcast to stashing over 200 million yuan in cabinets at his apartment.
 Lai reportedly had safes and cupboards full of cash inside a Beijing flat he nicknamed “the supermarket”.
 He was also said to have held gold bars and luxury cars, a bank account in his mother's name holding hundreds of millions of yuan, and more than 100 mistresses to whom he gave properties developed by a real estate subsidiary of Huarong.
-Despite this, Lai noted that he '“did not spend a single penny".
+Despite this, Lai noted that he "did not spend a single penny".

 On 11 August 2020, the Second Intermediate People's Court of Tianjin heard his case in public.
 He pled guilty to accepting 1.79 billion yuan (US$257.7 million) in bribes, and being involved in other corruption and bigamy over a period of ten years.
 The court confiscated all of Lai's personal assets including lavish goods such as properties, luxury watches and show cars.

 Sentence and execution

 On 5 January 2021, Lai Xiaomin was sentenced to death for receiving bribes and committing bigamy.
 He was executed on 29 January 2021, 24 days after his sentencing.
+He was likely executed by lethal injection, though authorities did not specify whether this method or firing squad was used.